 The Temporary Assistance for Needy Families (TANF) program is a federally funded program that provides case management services to assist families with children under age 18 with finding employment.
 Arkansas's TANF program is called Transitional Employment Assistance (TEA).
 While looking for a job, the family will receive a cash assistance payment based on household size.
 The family's income must be equal to or less than $223 per month.
 SSI income is not counted in this total.
 The family's resources must be $3000 or less.
 Supportive services also will be provided to the recipient if needed while looking for employment.
 TANF also provides cash assistance to children being cared for by caretaker relatives other than the parent.

 I cannot pay for my utilities.
 Where can I get help?

 The Low-income Home Energy Assistance Program helps low-income households with home energy costs by providing financial assistance through the Winter Assistance Program and Crisis Intervention Program.
 Each program provides assistance to a household’s energy supplier or, under certain circumstances to the applicant.
 The Crisis Intervention Program provides assistance to eligible households facing energy-related emergencies.
 The Winter Assistance program runs from early January until the end of March or the depletion of funds.
 The Crisis Programs runs from the beginning of April until the end of September or until the depletion of funds.
 Both programs are operated by the 16 Community Action Agencies and cover all 75 counties of the State of Arkansas.

-What types of childcare assistance are there?
+What types of Early Childhood and Out-of-School Time Assistance are there?